ionathanch/ionathanch.github.io/_posts/2020-12-28-thulium-failure.md

 * Sasha will then be installed into my desktop, largely untouched, except with a GUI and my development tools installed, because I want to see just how long I can keep using it until it really dies out.
 * Monty and Gerty will be retired and stored away.

-In addition to this, on a regular basis, at my leisure, I will plug my phone into my server, and manually copy photos over via SSH through my laptop.
-I have considered syncing from my phone via Nextcloud, but I just have such a large amount of photos that it would take an incredibly long time to initially synchronize, and I don't necessarily want *all* of my photos synchronized, because I'll clean out my camera roll from time to time.
-I can probably find a more automatic solution to the mobile phone photo synchronization problem that doesn't involve Google Photos, but that's for another blog post.
+In addition to this, on a regular basis, at my leisure, I will plug my phone into my laptop and manually copy photos into it.
+The photos will be synced to Thulium via Syncthing, rather than Nextcloud, since I won't have the need to browse through them on a foreign machine.
+I briefly considered syncing directly from my phone, but the initial sync would take incredibly long, and the directory structure of my photos backup is rather different from that on my phone.
+Maybe one day I'll settle for some automatic solution that won't involve my direct intervention (i.e. plugging my phone in).

-So in the end, my Nextcloud will be synchronized in triplicate, my other Thulium data (including a feed aggregator and a collection of private repositories) will be synchronized in duplicate, and my photos will be asynchronously backed up in triplicate.
+So in the end, my Nextcloud will be synchronized in triplicate, my other Thulium data (including a feed aggregator and a collection of private repositories) will be synchronized in duplicate, and my photos will be partially asynchronously backed up in quadruplicate (excluding the SD card).
 I think it's good enough for me, especially when the biggest threat in my threat model isn't a disk failure but **me** doing silly things like wiping everything out from the terminal.

-Since I never interact with my Nextcloud files on my laptop through the terminal (instead using various GUI programs like browsers and editors), the biggest point of failure is me on the terminal messing around in my server, so the synchronous backup from Orion to Victor will be a good step towards recovery.
-And despite the apparent emphasis I've placed on keeping my photos around, I don't think they're quite as important; besides, the family photos are pretty much in sextuplicate at this point, since both my parents should have a local copy on mobile devices, as well as another copy stored in their cloud somewhere.
+I'm also using Nextcloud because of a few other features it has, which is why my entire setup isn't exclusively through something like Borg.

 Just to be cautious, I ran `smartctl -t long /dev/sdX` on Orion and Victor, which were estimated to take 140 and 74 minutes respectively.
 Since I'm accessing them on my laptop through a USB connection to an external enclosure, the disk might be put on standby, according to [this](https://sourceforge.net/p/smartmontools/mailman/message/32461042/) thread, so I followed its instructions to copy a few bytes every minutes to keep it awake.
 Still, that didn't stop me from running `smartctl -c long /dev/sdX` every two minutes or so to check the progress.